“If you build it, they will come.”

 For an idea of how to determine which type to use in each stage, check out this simple diagram from HubSpot:

 Not all of these will work for your audience, but some of them could work extremely well.
-The first step is to build a marketing strategy, then test and optimize.
+The first step is to build a content marketing strategy, then test and optimize.
 Make data-driven decisions and stay on target.

 The marketing experts at KeyScouts have years of experience designing online marketing strategies under their belts.
 Contact us for guidance to make sure you develop a strategy that gets results.